 Introduction to Logo in Maya

 Logo created in Maya software is used in a variety of applications such as television programs, animated films, 3D cinematics.
 In this article, we will make a logo from the outline of the logo already created.
-To create the outline, we can use curve tools in Maya but we can make it more efficient in vector creating programs like illustrator.
+We can use curve tools in Maya to create the outline, but we can make it more efficient in vector creating programs like illustrator.
 So, in this article, we will create a Subway logo.
-For the outline, we will need a .eps (encapsulated postscript) file which can be created in any vector-based application.
+For the outline, we will need a .eps (encapsulated postscript) file, which can be created in any vector-based application.

 How to Create a Logo in Maya?

 The following steps help us to create a logo in Maya software in a step by step manner: